 \subsection{Lie contractad}

-Let us give a graphical counterpart of the operad $\mathsf{Lie}$ of Lie algebras. \begin{defi} The \textit{Lie contractad} $\Lie$ is the contractad generated by an anti-symmetric generator $b$ in component $\Path_2$, satisfying the relations
+Let us give a graphical counterpart of the operad $\mathsf{Lie}$ of Lie algebras. \begin{defi} The \textit{Lie contractad} $\Lie$ is the contractad generated by an anti-symmetric generator $b$ in the component $\Path_2$, satisfying the relations

-\end{defi} As in the previous case, the naming is motivated by the observation that the restriction to complete graphs $\K_{*}(\Lie)\cong \mathsf{Lie}$ gives us the operad of Lie algebras.
-In the next section, we explain the choice of the associative relation in component $\Path_3$.
-Let us list some properties of this contractad: \begin{itemize} \item The dimension of each component is given by the formula $\dim \Lie(\Gr)=|\mu_{\parti(\Gr)}(\hat{0},\hat{1})|$, where $\mu_{\parti(\Gr)}$ is the M\"obius function on the poset of graph-partitions(\textbf{Corollary}~\ref{cor:liekoszul}).
+\end{defi} Here, the choice of name $\Lie$ is motivated by the observation that the restriction to complete graphs $\K_{*}(\Lie)\cong \mathsf{Lie}$ gives us the operad of Lie algebras.
+In the next section, we explain the choice of associative relation in the component $\Path_3$.
+Let us list some properties of this contractad: \begin{itemize} \item The dimension of each component is given by the formula $\dim \Lie(\Gr)=|\mu_{\parti(\Gr)}(\hat{0},\hat{1})|$, where $\mu_{\parti(\Gr)}$ is the M\"obius function of the poset of graph-partitions (Corollary~\ref{cor:liekoszul}).
+For simplicity, we denote the number $\mu_{\parti(\Gr)}(\hat{0},\hat{1})$ by $\mu(\Gr)$.
+Also, this number appears as the first non-zero coefficient of the chromatic polynomial $\chi_{\Gr}(t)=\mu(\Gr)t+O(t^2)$ (Corollary~\ref{sled:hilbertseries}).
 For particular types of graphs, we have

-\item This contractad is Koszul(\textbf{Corollary}~\ref{cor:liekoszul}). \item This contractad admits a quadratic Gr\"obner basis(\textbf{Corollary}~\ref{liegrob}). \end{itemize}
+\item This contractad is Koszul (Corollary~\ref{cor:liekoszul}). \item This contractad admits a quadratic Gr\"obner basis (Corollary~\ref{liegrob}). \end{itemize}